 Guidance Before Rebirth

-If you have a Guru or spiritual leader or if you believe in God, this is where you can ask them for guidance during the journey.
+If you have a Guru, spiritual leader or if you believe in God, this is where you can ask them for guidance during the journey.

-When reading this book I feel it is saying you get to choose the state of mind, mood and disposition you’ll be born in.
-Do you decide who you will be prior to your birth, based on your actions in the formless world?
+Do you really decide who you will be prior to your birth, based on your actions in the formless world?

-What is a supernormal birth?
-It is said that it is the transference of the consciousness.
+The way I am beginning to understand it is like this, it is the transference of the consciousness.
 Meaning moving from one realm to another.

-In life we grow up hearing and feeling that we do not choose our parents.
+In life, we grow up hearing and feeling that we do not choose our parents.
 I feel this book states otherwise.
 It says that we must choose the womb we want to be born into wisely.
-This means we can dictate our own future if we are to be reborn.

-I asked a question to Lama Surya Dass on Twitter.
-“How does the reader of the script know when to stop reading?
-How does the reader know if the dead has reached enlightenment or not?
+My question to him was, “How does the reader of the script know when to stop reading the Tibetan Book of the Dead?
+How does the reader know if the dead has reached enlightenment or not?”

 Here is his response:

-Leave a comment and tell us what your thoughts on the concepts behind the Tibetan Book of the Dead.
+Leave a comment and tell us what your thoughts are on the concepts discussed in the Tibetan Book of the Dead.

 Click here to check out a podcast by Ram Dass, based on the Tibetan Book of the Dead: